laroche/tastyworks-pnl/README.md

 pnl generated data as well as eurusd conversion data.
 You probably do not have to provide all data in a tax statement, some is only added for further data processing convenience in your spreadsheet program.

+The CSV file contains floating point numbers in English(US) notation where a decimal point (".") and no decimal comma (",") is used as decimal separator for floating point numbers like in "-0.2155".
+Usually Tastyworks provides floating point numbers with 4 decimals after the decimal separator.
+For yearly summaries I only output with the normal 2 decimal digits.

 Here the output transaction data in detail:

 - __datetime__: Date and time (Tastyworks gives minutes for this, no exact seconds)